Can you see the Northern Lights in Scotland? (2024/2025)

 No light pollution

 Find a dark location away from light pollution from street lights, cars and buildings.
 The lack of large cities and towns in the Highlands and Islands of Scotland means you won’t have to go far to find your perfect spot.
+If it’s intense solar activity, they have been seen in cities such as Glasgow, Edinburgh and Aberdeen.

-Not a full moon
+No full moon

-A full moon can make the northern lights difficult to see.
+The bright light of a full moon can make the northern lights difficult to see.

 Look all around you